ultimecreation/Projet2-Developpez-le-front-end-en-utilisant-Angular/README.md

 ## Development server

 For the development, you can run either `ng serve` or `npm start` for a dev server.
-Then avigate to `http://localhost:4200/`.
+Then navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build